ProjectPythia/pythia-foundations/_sources/foundations/github/what-is-github.md

 ## What is GitHub?

-[GitHub](https://github.com) is a web-based platform for the dissemination of free- and open-source software.
+[GitHub](https://github.com) is a web-based platform for the dissemination of free and open-source software.

 If you are reading this lesson, you are already using GitHub, as that is where Project Pythia hosts its content!

 GitHub provides the following:

-1. _Version control_ for free- and open-source software and other digital assets
+1. _Version control_ for free and open-source software and other digital assets
 1. Project _discussion forums_
 1. _DevOps_ to facilitate building and testing software
 1. _Bug_ reporting, patching, and tracking
 1. _Documentation_ hosting
 1. An environment that fosters _collaboration_

-Although GitHub can host any digital asset, the most common use case for GitHub is for individuals or organizations to house _repositories_ of _free-_ and _open-source software_:
+Although GitHub can host any digital asset, the most common use case for GitHub is for individuals or organizations to house _repositories_ of _free_ and _open-source software_:

 ## No experience necessary!

 You do not need to be an experienced software developer or be proficient in version control to make use of GitHub!
 Perhaps, though, you have used a particular package (e.g., Xarray or Matplotlib) and have had questions about its usage, noticed a bug, or had an idea for a new feature for the package!
 You can participate in a project's development via GitHub the same way you might have interacted with its developers via email in the past.

-## Free- and open-source software (FOSS)
+## Free and open-source software (FOSS)

-Much of what we term the _scientific Python software ecosystem_ consists of _free- and open-source software_.
+Much of what we term the _scientific Python software ecosystem_ consists of _free and open-source software_.
 Often abbreviated as **FOSS**, this means:

-1. The software is free-of-charge, and
+1. The software is free of charge, and
 1. The various files which contain the _software code_ are publicly available.

 ```{admonition} Did you know?